-4. KEY ACCOUNTING JUDGMENTS AND ESTIMATES
+4. KEY ACCOUNTING ASSUMPTIONS AND ESTIMATES

-In the application of the Company's accounting policies, which are described in Note 3, the Management of the Company are required to make judgements, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
+In the application of the Company's accounting policies, which are described in Note 3, the Company's Management Board is required to make judgements, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results may differ from these estimates.